optionalg/aws_certified_developer_associate_NOTES/README.md

 - stacks can be created in VPC

 - Limits
-o there are no limits on number of templates o Template, parameters, output and resource description are limited to 4096 characters o you can have 60 parameters and 60 outputs in a template o Each cloudformation account is limited to 20 stacks.
+  * there are no limits on number of templates
+  * Template, parameters, output and resource description are limited to 4096 characters
+  * you can have 60 parameters and 60 outputs in a template
+  * Each cloudformation account is limited to 20 stacks.
 Can be increased by contacting AWS via form

 - cloud formation access point url https://coundformation.<region>.amazonaws.com